-523. THE RELATIONSHIP OF CHEMICAL STRUCTURE TO PHARMACOLOGICAL ACTION (323-1.)
-Fourth year.
+523. THE RELATIONSHIP OF CHEMICAL STRUCTURE TO PHARMACOLOGICAL ACTION (323-I.) Fourth year.
 Discussion and demonstration of correlations between pharmacological action and molecular structure of organic substances, with special reference to the physical-chemical properties of these substances.
 Two hours per week.
 FALL.
+Dr. Busb.
+(Not offered 1965/66.)

-Dr. Bush.
-524. AUTONOMIC PHARMACOLOGY (323-4.)
+524. AUTONOMIC PHARMACOLOGY (323-4).
 Fourth year.
 The mechanisms of storage and release of catecholamines and acetylcholine will be discussed.
 Lectures on drugs modifying autonomic function through an action of hormone synthesis, storage, release, or direct combination with tissue enzymes or receptors will be given.
-Two hours per week.
 FALL.
-Drs.
+[2] Drs.
 Bass and Sastry.
+(Not offered 1965/66.)

-525. METABOLISM OF ANTIBACTERIAL AND ANTIFUNGAL AGENTS.
+525. METABOLISM OF ANTIBACTERIAL AND ANTIFUNGAL AGENTS (324).
 Fourth year.
 Lectures and conferences on the penicillins, broad spectrum antibiotics, fungicidal, or fungistatic agents.
 Emphasis will be placed on mode of action, distribution, excretion and toxicity of the agent.
 Two hours per week.
 SPRING.
 Dr. Weinstein.
+(Not offered 1965/66.)